root-project/root/documentation/users-guide/InputOutput.md

    myExec->SetAction(actionCommand);
 ```

-The parameter `actionCommand` is a string containing a CINT instruction.
+The parameter `actionCommand` is a string containing a Cling instruction.
 Examples:

 ``` {.cpp}